Wil van Gogh: Life

-Unlike her other two sisters, she was close to Vincent and the two and wrote each other frequently, about art and literature, but also about their own mental health struggles.
+Unlike her other two sisters, she was close to Vincent and the two wrote each other frequently, about art and literature, but also about their own mental health struggles.
 She was concerned when Vincent was admitted to a psychiatric facility.
 He had written to her directly, telling her about three attacks he had suffered and his entry into the hospital at Saint-Rémy.
-He wrote Wil that the physician their brother Theo had sent to examine him, he was not insane, nor did alcohol precipitate moodiness, but that his seizures were epileptic, also an affliction of his mother's sister.
+He wrote Wil that the physician their brother Theo had sent to examine him said he was not insane, nor did alcohol precipitate moodiness, but that his seizures were epileptic, also an affliction of his mother's sister.
 He wrote to her about his art, some letters drafted over several days, so that she knew of his Arles sunflower paintings, the postman, and the terrace, as well as the countryside around Arles.
-He told her of the clarity of the air and the sharp and bright colors, especially cobalt blue.
+He told her of the clarity of the air and the sharp and bright colours, especially cobalt blue.
 Vincent also gifted her paintings, some of which he created especially for her, catering to her preferences.
 She lived with their mother, Vincent wanted the two to have a collection of his works that they could display at home.
-A month before his death, Vincent wrote her that he wished to paint her portrait, but he died before that could be realized.
+A month before his death, Vincent wrote her that he wished to paint her portrait, but he died before the two could arrange anything.
 Although many letters from Vincent to Wil are preserved, her correspondence to him is lost.

 After Vincent's death, Wil wrote a letter to her brother Theo, saying in part, "We should not begrudge him his peace, but how hard it will be for you."
 Within six months, her brother Theo was dead as well.
 After the death of her brothers in 1890 and 1891, she undertook studies to become a scripture teacher, passing her entrance exam in theology education in September 1890, and qualifying in 1893.
 She taught briefly in Nijmegen and then moved to The Hague, and her mother moved there to live with her.
 Wil became active in women's organizations in The Hague, becoming a member of the Dameslees Museum (Library Museum for Ladies).
 An old friend of hers, Margaretha Meijboom, with whom she had shared Vincent's letters to her, was a member of the board.
 The library's collection contained books on socio-economic issues, held magazine and periodical subscriptions, and was a meeting place for women in The Hague.
 Although not a member of the board, Wil found in the institution "the place that would lead her to engage as a more active member of the women's rights movement."